Field Mentors become part of a vibrant, values-driven, owner-operated community and are called upon to be role models, teachers and keen listeners.

 Life as a Field Mentor

 Find your community.
-The Traverse team all share the quest to living a full & healthy life.
+The Traverse team all share a commitment to living a full and healthy life.

 Traverse Field Mentors are attuned to the needs of their clients.
 Mentors ensure an environment of physical and emotional safety through outdoor living skills and compassion.
 Staff role-model healthy relationships, appropriate boundaries, assertive communication, and meaningful confrontation.
 Traverse looks for those who are confident and passionate about these goals, and bring with them a spirit of flexibility and creativity.
-Mentors are called upon to be a parent figure, an advisor, a teacher, a friend, a source of encouragement, and a keen listener.
+Mentors are called upon to be role-models, teachers, and keen listeners.
 Mentors are NOT single-minded authoritarians, enforcers of a system of punishments-and-rewards, nor able to force a client to change.

 Mentors oversee and participate in small group living for 8 days at a time.
-They are primarily responsible for giving clients the tools they need to succeed at living in a challenging environment.
-Longer term, staff are also encouraged to develop a deeper area of interest and specialty within the work (e.g. primitive skills, substance abuse counseling, etc).
+They are primarily responsible for giving clients the tools needed to succeed at living in a challenging environment.
+Longer term, staff are also encouraged to develop a deeper area of interest and specialty within the work (e.g. traditional skills, substance abuse counseling, etc.).

 In a typical day or week, a Field Mentor might:

-In the summer months, Elements Traverse operates in the Manti-La Sal National Forest, northwest of our office in Huntington, UT.
+In the summer months, Elements Traverse operates in the Manti-La Sal National Forest, northwest of their office in Huntington, UT.
 During the winter, they transition to the San Rafael Swell area of central Utah.
 This change in field area provides a variety of settings for staff and clients alike.
-You’ll get to experience mountains, canyons, areas that were occupied by Native Americans, and rock expanses visited by outlaws of the Wild West.
-Periodically, Traverse may also explore new areas for adventure programming for paddling, snow-shoeing or cross-country skiing.
+Staff get to experience mountains, canyons, areas that were occupied by Native Americans, and rock expanses visited by outlaws of the Wild West.
+Periodically, Traverse also explores new areas for adventure programming for paddling, snow-shoeing or cross-country skiing